 In this Ultimate Electrician Marketing Guide, we took the guesswork out of the equation by compiling a list of the Top 16 electrical contractor marketing tips to help companies stand out.

-More job leads, more calls and more booked appointments all lead to more revenue for your company.
+More job leads, more calls, and more booked appointments all lead to more revenue for your company.
 Make sure your electrical marketing solutions accomplish all of the above.
-Here’s a breakdown on how to tackle each one:
+Here’s a breakdown of how to tackle each one:

 1. Make your website mobile friendly.